sarahciston/codingcare/posts/unraveling.md

 The algorithm is not separate from the mouths it feeds and the mouths it fills with text.

-*"They say, the language you speak is made up of words that are killing you."* [^Wittig]
+*"They say, the language you speak is made up of words that are killing you."* [@wittigGuerilleres1971]

 Lost paths are trapped outside these neural networks' loss functions.
 A loss function marks the 'amount' of 'error,' which only means the difference between expectation and result.
 Only an activation function decides the border between 'yes' and 'no.' To categorize and classify is loss prevention, a bounding box.